YOUNG ASPIRING AMERICANS FOR SOCIAL AND POLITICAL ACTIVISM

 Angel Smith Angel is a Colorado native with bachelor’s degrees in political science and international studies from Colorado State University.
 She recently moved back to Denver from Richmond, VA and is interested in art history, Arabic language, travel, family and current affairs.

 Daniel is a graduate of South High school, husband, and father of three girls.
 He is a Terminal Manager for Denver Forward Air Incorporated.
 He is passionate about education issues and has navigated public, private, and home school education as a father.

 YAASPA'S ENGAGED TO CLIMB YOUTH ADVISORY COUNCIL (YECYAC)

-With our partnership with Climb Higher Colorado, YAASPA has elevated youth to this youth council.
-These youth explore and research their school community concerning standards and assessments and beyond.
+Our youth explore and research their community issues and beyond.
 They also think of innovative ways to share their experiences and knowledge with varying levels of governance.
 They have advocated for increased support for multi-lingual students, transit equity and beyond.
 They are elevating their intellectual abilities and deepening their engagement.

 CIVIC ENGAGEMENT IN COMMUNITY AND CAREER COURSE